01

 Fast feedback loops

-Repository-first workflow
+Repository-first setup

-Fast path from zero to project mode
+Fast path from zero to multi-file projects

 Command flow